etauker-projects/development-operations-api/README.md

 - [x] decide how to run the deployments to the cluster (using `apply-all.sh`)
 - [x] find how to authenticate to github docker registry during deployments ([link](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/))
 - [ ] implement tracing logs
-- [ ] update code to call the correct host for the provided node
+- [ ] update code to call the correct database host for the provided node
+- [ ] set up nginx with correct reverse proxy on the development cluster
+- [ ] set up basic auth for nginx
+- [ ] document manual nginx setup process
+- [ ] implement correct reverse proxy configuration
+- [ ] setup remote kubectl access

 ### Medium Term
 - [ ] implement POST endpoint for database